ialtafshaikh/todo-app-backend/README.md

 /auth : to restrict the user from accessing the resources on route /todos
 ```
 Note:

+0. **Make sure you have internet connection to connect with the auth backend**
 1. while signup send object in this format
 ```
 {